Maria Franciszka Kozłowska: Early life

-On 8 September 1887 she formed on Koźmiński's advice, with five other women, a covert religious community in the ancient city of Płock and went to live with them.
+On 8 September 1887, she formed on Koźmiński's advice, with five other women, a covert religious community in the ancient city of Płock and went to live with them.
 They followed Franciscan spirituality and supported themselves with embroidery of church vestments.
 The income was very modest resulting in a relatively strict regime, abstaining from all meat and fish.
-She became superior of the new community, called the Congregation of Sisters of the Poor of Saint Mother Clare and adopted the religious names of Maria Franciszka.
+She became superior of the new community, called the Congregation of Sisters of the Poor of Saint Mother Clare and took the religious name Maria Franciszka.
 The congregation followed the Rule of Saint Francis and added a fourth vow in addition to the conventional three.
 It was the promise to engage in perpetual Adoration of the Blessed Sacrament.
 In time the needlework brought in commissions from wealthy clients which improved the material position of the women, while Kozłowska fostered their spiritual development.